NightKey/Server-monitoring-discord-bot/README.md

 # Server-monitoring-discord-bot

 This bot monitors the computer that it's running on.
-For it to work, you will need to create at least one [Discord bot accont](https://discordapp.com/developers/applications/).
+For it to work, you will need to create one [Discord bot account](https://discordapp.com/developers/applications/).
 Both the watchdog, and the bot is capable of running without one another.

 *This version is a Windows only version!*

 ## The bot

-This application is a chat-bot, that is capable of telling the status of the computer, and the watchlist's status (what application is and is not running), it can send a notification message of a process suddenly stopping (If the watchdog process is running).
+This application is a chat-bot that is capable of telling the status of the computer, the watchlist's status (what application is and isn't running), and it can send a notification message of a process suddenly stopping (If the watchdog process is running).

-This bot, to function properly needs the following permissions:
+This bot, needs the following permissions to function properly:

 * Read Text Channels & See Voice Channels
 * Send Messages